-All players will play "Race to Handicap" matches.
+Use the Handicap Race Grid to determine the number of games you need to win the match.
+This varies, depending upon the skill level of the players involved.
 Simply mark the handicap and number of games needed to win in the appropriate area on the score sheet.
 All score keeping responsibilities also apply to the RACE column.